JayanaGunaweera01/EthAIAuditHub/README.md

-# Automated Auditing Framework for AI Systems
+# EthAIAuditHub- An Automated Auditing Framework for AI Systems With Stakeholder Analysis Feature

 ## Objective
 This repository contains a comprehensive Automated Auditing Framework for AI systems, designed to ensure transparency, fairness, and accountability in the development and deployment of AI models.